 APT's public television hosts and lifestyle programs – including Lidia Bastianich, Rick Bayless, Martin Yan, P. Allen Smith’s Garden Home, Growing a Greener World, Pati’s Mexican Table, and America’s Test Kitchen – are among the winners of the 2015 TASTE AWARDS.
-The 7th annual TASTE AWARDS will be presented in San Francisco on February 11, 2016.
 Read More »

 The Wall Street Journal named the Australian drama A Place To Call Home as one of the best television shows of 2015.
 Seasons 1 & 2 are available now on public television, so check your local listings to watch this "impossibly addictive series."
 Read More »

 WORLD℠ is a 24/7, full service multicast channel featuring public television’s signature nonfiction documentary, science and news programming complemented by original content from emerging producers.
 Launched in August 2007, WORLD is produced and distributed by WGBH/Boston, American Public Television(APT) and WNET/New York in association with Public Broadcasting Service (PBS) and the National Educational Telecommunications Association (NETA).
 WORLD is distributed by APT and is broadcast with coverage reaching nearly two-thirds of the United States.